Why Small Practices Face the Same HIPAA Exposure as Large Health Systems

 Section 3: Technical Safeguards (45 C.F.R. §164.312)

 The HIPAA Security Rule's technical safeguards define the technology-side controls you must implement to protect ePHI at rest and in transit.
-Unlike the administrative and physical requirements, technical safeguards map directly to specific software configurations, infrastructure decisions, and access control mechanisms that your IT environment must enforce.
+Unlike administrative and physical requirements, technical safeguards map directly to specific software configurations, infrastructure decisions, and access control mechanisms that your IT environment must enforce.

 Access Controls (§164.312(a)(1))